There are two distinct USF websites, usfca.edu and myusf.usfca.edu. Both are public-facing websites, but each serves different audiences.

-- content type such as news is also open to many web authors with training provided by Web & Digital Communications
+- content such as news is also open to many web authors with training provided by Web & Digital Communications

 What is myUSF (myusf.usfca.edu)?

-- training is provided through the CIT
+- training for editors and publishers is provided through the ETS

 The Web Strategy Committee provides oversight of the websites and members include:

 - Ellen Ryder, Vice President for Marketing Communications (Chair)

 - Opinder Bawa, Vice President for Information Technology and Chief Information Officer